 - Breathe deeply for the first time in about 5 days

 Doctors should start prescribing this as stress relief- I think it would change the world.
 (I say “we”… but everyone knows it’s mainly Mr WB who works.
-I spend most days in my pajamas working on this blog and chatting to you lovely people on Facebook!
-Talking of which, are you following us on Facebook for our up-to-date news?
+I spend most days in my pajamas working on this motorhome blog and chatting to you lovely people on Facebook!
+(Speaking of which, are you following us on Facebook for our up-to-date news?
 You can do that HERE.)

+Why buy a motorhome?
 Quality time with your family

 Is anyone else guilty of not really being ‘present’ at home?
 I try, we all do, but there are a million jobs to do and if I ‘just do this’, it’ll be easier.
 As our daughter Jade gets older and is away from home most evenings, we find we spend less and less time together as a family.

+Why buy a campervan?
 You don’t have to pay for hotels

-This was one of our driving factors for buying a motorhome in the first place- Jade got too old to share a room with her Dad, so we had to start booking two hotel rooms everywhere.
+This was one of our driving (ha!!) factors for buying a motorhome in the first place- Jade got too old to share a room with her Dad, so we had to start booking two hotel rooms everywhere.
 And that gets EXPENSIVE!

-You can leave your holiday planning to the last minute
+When buying a campervan, you can leave your holiday planning to the last minute

+Is it worth buying a motorhome?
 You have a shower and toilet with you

-Why did we buy a motorhome and not a van?
+Why did we buy a motorhome and not a campervan?
 Because I wanted a proper bathroom (among other reasons.)
 I wanted to be able to stand up and have a shower and use the toilet without going outside.
-That’s probably one of my top reasons to buy a motorhome!
-I love having a proper bathroom and toilet- it makes everything so much easier.
-And if it’s easy, it’s fun.
+(Yes, modern campervans have small bathrooms too.
+But I’m not small…)

 You can sit outside and have a campfire (hotels tend to frown on that!)

-I talk about fires a lot- because they are one of the most pleasurable things I’ve discovered about motorhome life.
+I talk about fires a lot- because they are one of the most pleasurable things I’ve discovered about the freedom associated with buying a motorhome.
 If we’re choosing to stay on a campsite, we do our best to find one which allows BBQs, and then we use our BBQ for a fire.

 You can stop whenever you want

 If we’re driving and see somewhere pretty to have lunch, or just want an afternoon nap, we can do that!
 If we see a chocolate shop or a trinket shop, we can stop and browse for as long as we like, knowing that there’s no rush to get anywhere else.

-You’ll go places you never even imagined!
+You’ll go places you never even imagined after buying a motorhome!

 When we head off for an adventure, we never know where we’re going to end up.
-We set off for Italy, and by the end of it we’d seen the Milky Way from Switzerland and had lunch in Leichtenstein.
-We also set off for Norfolk and ended up in Cornwall… don’t ask!
-But the plans can be as flexible as you are!
+We set off for Italy, and by the end of it we’d seen the Milky Way from Switzerland and had lunch in Liechtenstein.
+We also set off for Slovenia, and ended up in the Dolomites!!

-You have a kitchen with you whenever you need it
+Buying a motorhome means you have a kitchen with you whenever you need it

 Having a kitchen which travels with you is great- you don’t have to eat out every night if you don’t want to, you can eat a smaller meal if you feel like cheese on toast for dinner.
 It’s so easy- even doing the food shop is easy as you can put it all away straight in the supermarket car park.